Cisterakas/testapi/README.md

 **Prerequisites**

-Before you begin, ensure you have the following installed on your system:
+Before you begin, ensure you have the following installed on your system

 - Anaconda or Miniconda
 - Python 3.9 (optional if already installed via Anaconda)

 ## Running Tests and Setup Instructions

-Clone this repository to your local machine:
+Clone this repository to your local machine

 ```bash
 git clone <repository_url>
 ```

-Navigate to the project directory:
+Navigate to the project directory

 ```bash
 cd <project_directory>
 ```

-Create a new Conda environment with Python 3.9:
+Create a new Conda environment with Python 3.9

 ```bash
 conda create --name your_env_name python=3.9
 ```

-Activate the newly created Conda environment:
+Activate the newly created Conda environment

 ```bash
 conda activate your_env_name
 ```

-Install required Python packages:
+Install required Python packages

 ```bash
 pip install fastapi uvicorn mysql-connector-python
 ```

-(If bcrypt is not already installed, run the following command:)
+(If bcrypt is not already installed, run the following command)

 ```bash
 pip install bcrypt
 ```

-Start the FastAPI server:
+Start the FastAPI server

 ```bash
 uvicorn main:app --reload